 "Fill your paper with the breathings of your heart."

 I grew up playing in the fields and streams of Pennsylvania.
-As a young adult, I relocated to southern Vermont.
-I taught school, kept chickens, and raised two spirited daughters on a dirt road in a forested town, the Whetstone Brook running through it.
+In my twenties, I relocated to southern Vermont where I taught school, kept chickens, and stayed put to raise two spirited daughters on a dirt road in a forested town, the Whetstone Brook running through it.
 Now I live among oak and spruce on the rocky coast of Maine.

-Place matters to me–––backroads and marshes, salt rivers and harbor villages, and of course, the sea.
-As a writer, I'm curious about how the interior lives of people play out against the backdrop of a moody, weather-rich landscape in rural communities.
+Place matters to me–––backroads and marshes, salt rivers and harbors, and the sea.
+As a writer, I'm curious about how the interior lives of people play out against the backdrop of a moody landscape in rural communities.

 In 2008, I transitioned out of a career working with children and teachers-in-training so I could write, make art, and spend more time outside.
 I built a tiny house in the woods, a peaceful place, and thought about what was next.
 I earned an MFA and became a writing teacher and certified creativity coach.
 I now freelance as an editor and coach, and facilitate workshops and retreats in pretty places.

 They Could Live With Themselves, published by Press 53, was runner-up in the 2015 Press 53 Prize for Short Fiction, an IPPY Silver Medalist, and a finalist in the 2017 Maine Book Award.

 "Jodi has a natural ease in her storytelling and an unsentimental yet compassionate depth of understanding of human foibles and desires.”